Umex10/Umex10/README.md

 ### 🚕 Smart-Kassa — Taxi Register System with Live Track

-A **Team-built (SCRUM) software** — a full register system for taxi companies.
+A **Team-built (SCRUM) software** — a full register system for the taxi industry.
 I built and designed the entire UI and was fully responsible for the route system — **Leaflet** for the interactive map, **live GPS tracking** during rides, turn-by-turn navigation to the destination.
 The **All Rides** view lists every recorded trip with sorting and animated entries.
 I also built the **Summary** page, the **Dashboard** with analytics, and the **Settings** — everything the driver actually interacts with every shift.

 `React` `TS` `Leaflet` `Redux` `Tailwind` `Shadcn/ui` `Framer Motion` `Node.js` `Express` `PostgreSQL`